jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 This page is where you will set basic information such as name, description, and image.
 You will also choose what type of class you are offering and the duration.
 ### Basic Information
 {%figure src="/images/basic-class-details.png" atl="Add Class" /%}
 * **Class Name** - This will be what shows up in the catalog, transcripts, certificates, and training plans.
-The charecter limits are listed below the input.
+The character limits are listed below the input.
 * **Headline** - This is the short description that shows up in the class catalog..
 * **Description** - The description is what shows up on the class page.
 There is no character limit, this allows for rich text editing.
 You can add links, text styling, images, and more to give this section a landing page feel.
 * **Class Image** - This will show up on both the class page and catalog.
 The image will be scaled to fit both areas, but the recommended size is listed below the input.
 You can drag and drop an image or click the box to upload.